TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/Index.rst

     }

 The :ref:`CONTENT <t3tsref:cobj-content>` object executes an SQL query on the database.
-The query is controlled by the :code:`select` property, which - in our case - defines that we want all records from the column 0 (which is the column called "NORMAL" in the backend), and that the result should be sorted according to the field called "sorting".
+The query is controlled by the `select` property, which - in our case - defines that we want all records from the column 0 (which is the column called "NORMAL" in the backend), and that the result should be sorted according to the field called "sorting".

-The :code:`select` property has a :code:`pidInList` which can be used to retrieve elements from a specific page.
+The `select` property has a `pidInList` which can be used to retrieve elements from a specific page.
 If it is not defined
 - as in our example - elements are taken from the current page.

-The :code:`renderObj` property defines how each record gets rendered.
+The `renderObj` property defines how each record gets rendered.
 It is defined as :ref:`COA (Content Object Array) <t3tsref:cobj-coa>`, which can hold an arbitrary number of TypoScript objects.
 In this case, two :ref:`TEXT
 <t3tsref:cobj-text>` objects are used, which are rendered one after the other